ClementNerma/NightOS/docs/specs/syscalls.md

 ## `0x02` UNHANDLE_SIGNAL

-Arguments: Code of the signal (8 bits)
+Arguments: Code of the signal (1 byte)
 Return value: -
 Errors:
 * `0x10`: the requested signal does not exist